Spartee/SmartSim-additional-materials/timing-data/README.md

 - cluster: Number of nodes used for the database cluster
 - doubles: How many double precision numbers were sent in a single message
 - ppn: Processes per node used for the scaling program
-- nodes: Number of odes to deploy the scaling program
+- nodes: Number of nodes to deploy the scaling program
 - dpn: Database instances per node

 ## Timings